-VPN stands for "virtual private network", and is used to establish a secure connection between the host and another computer or network.
-The type of VPN Information Technology Services supplies is commonly known as a remote access or tunnel VPN service.
+VPN stands for "virtual private network" and is used to establish a secure connection between the host and another computer or network.
+The type of VPN Information Technology Services offers is commonly known as a remote access or tunnel VPN service.
 The K-State VPN service allows you to establish an encrypted tunnel between your computer and K-State's network via the Internet.
-Use of this VPN will allow you to establish a connection to the K-State network that will be be secure even if accessed from an unsecure location like an airport or coffee shop.
+Use of this VPN allows you to establish a connection to the K-State network that will be secure even if accessed from an unsecure location like an airport or coffee shop.

 By connecting to K-State's VPN, you assure that the data you transmit or receive will be

 secure between your computer and K-State.

 It also allows access to resources that are restricted based on the K-State source IP addresses